CipiOrhei/TMBuD/README.md

 Date created: Febr-2020

-The Timisoara Building Dataset - TMBuD - is composed of 705 images with the resolution of 768x1024 pixels.
+The Timisoara Building Dataset - TMBuD - is composed of 786 images with the resolution of 768x1024 pixels.
 Our motivation for this is the belief that this resolution is a good balance between the processing resources needed for manipulating the image and the actual resolution of pictures made with smart devices.
 Moreover, this is the actual video resolution for filming using a smartphone, the main sensor for building detection systems.

 TMBuD is created from images of buildings in Timisoara.
-Each building ispresented from several perspectives, so this dataset can be used for evaluatinga building detection algorithm too.
+Each building is presented from several perspectives, so this dataset can be used for evaluatinga building detection algorithm too.
 The dataset contains ground-truth imagesfor  salient  edges,  for  semantic  segmentation  and  the  GPS  coordinates  of  thebuildings.

 The STANDARD dataset contains 160 images grouped in the following sets: 100 consist of the training dataset, 25 consist of the validation data and 35 consistof the test data.

-Total number of images are as following: 705 images, 160 edge ground-truth images, 274 label ground-truth.
+Total number of images are as following: 786 images, 160 edge ground-truth images, 300 label ground-truth.

 This is the CM(Multimedia Center) building Image Dataset, which we created from images of buildings in Timisoara.
 The dataset contains groundthruth images for salient edges and semantic segmentation of building.
-Please check with the authors of the CM Building Dataset dataset, in case you are unsure about the respective copyrights and how they apply.
+Please check with the authors of the TMBuD Dataset dataset, in case you are unsure about the respective copyrights and how they apply.

 Please cite: